KBE-SS2022/docker/README.md

 # How to use docker compose

-- The `docker-compose.yml` should be in the same folder as all other services
+- The `docker-compose.yml` should be in the same folder as all other services together with the `/imports` folder
-- Run `docker compose build`
-- Run `docker compose up`
+- Run `docker compose up --build`

-- `docker-compose-not-working.yml` has problems with RabbitMQ
+Note:
+- **Keycloak** does not work in Docker and should run locally
+- **Frontend** is also not included in Docker

 ### Hosts